betazetadev/flutter-welcome-screen/README.md

 ## Screens

 1. **First Screen:**
-    - **Description:** Diverse people waving and holding signs that say 'Welcome'.
     - **Text:** "Welcome to Welcome Screen"

 2. **Second Screen:**
-    - **Description:** People using the app to send welcome messages.
     - **Text:** "With Welcome Screen you can easily welcome anybody"

 3. **Third Screen:**
-    - **Description:** A group of happy characters celebrating, throwing confetti, and holding a banner that says 'Welcome'.
     - **Text:** "Improve the User Experience with a Welcome Screen!"

 ## Getting Started